 This section provides a comprehensive overview of the FY 2024/25 budget for all funds.
-It includes tables showing combined revenues and expenditures for all of the District's funds.
+It includes tables showing the breakdown of revenues and expenditures for all of the District's funds.
 Schedules of fund balance and debt service payments can also be found in this section.